Jb799/Wasmpot/server_config/README.md

 ## Open a firecracker vm

 1. Execute Get_ready_firecracker.sh
-2. In a new terminal execute Set_up_vm.sh
+2. In a new terminal execute Firecracker_vm.sh

 ## Deploy the honeypot 🚀